Shaphen/Bouncer/README.md

 ### Screen Wrapping
 ![Dodge-wrap](https://github.com/Shaphen/Dodge/blob/master/dist/gifs/dodge_wrap.gif)
-The player is able to seemlessly wrap from one side of the screen to the other instantly when breaking the game boundries.
+The player is able to seemlessly wrap from one side of the screen to the other when breaking the game boundaries.
 This feature was created to help players have an even bigger advantage in-game and keep the difficulty balanced.

 ```javascript
 Game.prototype.wrap = function(pos) {